- What Do We Do?

 Currently, employee retention rates in the U.S. average around 90 percent and vary by industry.
-Generally speaking, an employee retention rate of 90 percent or higher is considered good.
-Industries with the highest retention rates includes government, finance, insurance, and education, while the lowest rates can be seen in the hotel, retail, and food industries.
+Generally speaking, a good retention rate ranges 90 percent or higher.
+Industries with the highest retention rates include government, finance, insurance, and education, while the lowest rates can be seen in the hotel, retail, and food industries.

 Turnover rate and retention rate are often used interchangeably, but the two are actually different sides of the same coin.
 Retention rates are the rates of people staying, while turnover rate is the rate at which employees leave.
 Turnover rates can be calculated by adding the number of employees at the beginning of a time period to the number at the end, then dividing that by two to find the average number of employees and then divide that by the number of employees separated during the period of time.

 Average employee turnover rates will vary by industry, but generally, a high turnover rate is considered to be anything over 10 percent.